kraken-io/kraken-node/README.md

 });
 ````

-The `data` object will contain `kraked_url` key pointing directly to the optimized file location in your Rackspace Cloud Files account:
+The `data` object will contain `kraked_url` pointing directly to the optimized file in your Rackspace Cloud Files account:

 ````js
 {